appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 DEFAULT_REST_DATASOURCE is not correctly configured.
 Please fix the following and then re-run: \n[Missing URL.]
 ```

+This message indicates that the REST API's URL field has been left empty.

+This error can be fixed by editing the REST API form and providing a URL.

 ### OAuth Errors

 #### Missing Client Secret Error